Overnight Yeast Waffles

 - 1 teaspoon salt

 - In a large bowl, dissolve yeast in warm water.
 Add sugar; let stand for 5 minutes.
 Add the milk, butter and eggs; mix well.
 Combine flour and salt; stir into milk mixture.
 Cover and refrigerate overnight.

 - Stir batter; add baking soda and stir well.
 Bake waffles in a preheated waffle iron according to manufacturer’s directions until golden brown.
-Yield: 10 servings.